schneifel/schneifel/README.md

-- 👋 Hi, I’m @schneifel
+- 👋 Hi, I’m Felicitas Schneider
 - 👀 I’m interested in Statistics, Machine Learning, Data Modelling
-- 🌱 I am a Master's Student in Bio Data Science.
+- 🌱 I am currently practicing SQL and Power BI
 - 👨🏻‍🎓 My thesis is about predictive models, you can find it in the repository `SML_on_spectral_data`.
-- 💞️ I’m lookingfor a position in Data Modelling, Data Analysis
+- 💞️ I’m looking for a position in Data Modelling, Data Analysis in Finance, Insurance, ...
 - 📫 How to reach me: fe.he.schneider@gmail.com

 <!---